PZL.37 Łoś: Emergence

 Despite not being approved for further development, PZL decided to independently continue refining their designs for a multi-engined night bomber.
-These studies, led by aircraft engineer Wladyslaw Zalewski, developed an advanced concept, known as the PZL 3, for an all-metal low-wing cantilever monoplane bomber, which was intended to be powered by an arrangement of four Bristol Jupiter radial engines positioned in tandem pairs and armed with a pair of side-mounted gun turrets in addition to an internally-stowed bombload of 3,000 kg (6,613 lb).
+These studies, led by aircraft engineer Wladyslaw Zalewski, developed an advanced concept for an all-metal low-wing cantilever monoplane bomber known as the PZL.3.
+The bomber was to be powered by an arrangement of four Bristol Jupiter radial engines positioned in tandem pairs and armed with a pair of side-mounted gun turrets in addition to an internally-stowed bombload of 3,000 kg (6,613 lb).
 However, during December 1930, all work on this concept was abandoned as an economy measure and the construction of a prototype was abandoned.
-Reportedly, technical data for the PZL 3 was later received by French manufacturer Potez.
+Reportedly, technical data for the PZL.3 was later received by French manufacturer Potez.

 During the 1930s, discussions were held regarding a potential replacement of Poland's Fokker F.VIIs.
 Numerous concepts were explored by the Department of Aeronautics, the most impressive submission was deemed to have been made by Polish aeronautical engineer Jerzy Dąbrowski, who had produced the initial proposals that would lead to the PZL.37 during spring 1934 and submitted to the department in July 1934.
-The concept was of a very quick monoplane bomber manned by a crew of four, featuring all-metal stressed-skin construction and powered by a pair of radial engines capable of producing 800-1,200 hp.
+The concept was of a very quick monoplane bomber manned by a crew of four, featuring all-metal stressed-skin construction and powered by a pair of radial engines capable of producing 800–1,200 hp.
 The airframe was aerodynamically clean and was to be capable of very high performance, far in advance of contemporary bombers; wind tunnel testing using scale models of the aircraft were extremely encouraging.